-, I am a Black artist based in Berea, Kentucky.
-I graduated from Virginia Commonwealth University with a BFA in Sculpture and a Minor in Craft.
+I am a Black artist based in Berea, Kentucky.
+I graduated from Virginia Commonwealth University with a BFA in Sculpture and a minor in Craft.
 My work centers around my experiences as a southern black woman.
-I make work attempting to try to understand states of being outside my control.
+My work attempts to understand states of being outside my control.

-My current work focuses on relationship dynamics, how to articulate their complexity via, form, color and functionality.
+Currently I am focused on relationship dynamics, how to articulate their complexity via form, color and functionality.
 I reference African art history and spirituality and its matriarchal nature.

 The Ashante People in Ghana is a reference, as they made up a large percentage of slaves transported to the American South.
 I have a Ghanaian family, so I understand the culture.
 These references reflect the black American experience of not fully knowing your origin.